yoelbo/AzureMonitor-AlertDashboard/README.md

-# Az Monitor Alert View
+# Azure Monitor Alert View
 Get All Azure monitor Alerts  with their description details to Azure Dashboard